BrianDunneKK/JavaScriptGames/Stopwatch/Stage3/README.md

-# Stopwatch - Stege 3
+# Stopwatch - Stage 3
 JavaScript game created by CoderDojo Kilkenny

 This is Stage 3 in the development of a stopwatch.